Marsenrage/dexmobile_digital_twin/README.md

 # Overview
-This repository contains the simulation environment for the DualHusky mobile platform and the source code for the CRM-PPO learning model.
+This repository contains the simulation environment for the DualHusky mobile platform and the source code for the CRM-PPO reinforcement learning model.

-# dexHusky Mobile Platform

 <p align="center">
 <img src="images/t1.gif" alt="simu env" width="280"/>